Jamy4000/VRDF/Assets/VRDF/Multiplayer/HOW_TO_Multi.md

 This method will create a room with the name "Room name" if it doesn't exist yet, or join the room with this exact same name if it does exists.

-**WARNING: This event is only listened to if the current user is connected to a Lobby, meaning that the OnJoinedLobby Callback from Photon was raised !**  If you do use the VRSF Multiplayer extension, a message in your console will be displayed once you've entered the Lobby
+**WARNING: This event is only listened to if the current user is connected to a Lobby, meaning that the OnJoinedLobby Callback from Photon was raised !**  If you do use the VRDF Multiplayer extension, a message in your console will be displayed once you've entered the Lobby

 5. _Call the above method:_ You've got the choice on this one: Create a "Connect" Button and link the OnClick response to the mehtod above, add it to the OnJoinedLobby callback from the MonoBehaviourPunCallbacks, ...
 Your call :).